sarhanm/gradle-versioner/README.md

 This is the number of commits in the current branch that do not yet exist in the master branch.
 This assumes that hotfix branches are forked from master.

-This is configurable by passing in the "common" branch in the Versioner constructor.
+This is configurable via com.sarhanm.versioner.VersionerOptions:commonHotfixBranch

 This number ONLY exists if the branch name contains the word "hotfix"